a2ys/learning-cpp/README.md

 # C/C++ Questions

+This is the repository where I track what I learn in C++.
 Syntax is the same in C and C++ unless in specific scenarios such as Header Files, Function Overloading, or Object-Oriented Programming.

+> Some questions remain untouched because I can't understand how to solve them at my current level.
+If you know how to solve them in a beginner-friendly way, please lend a helping hand.
+Your contributions will help a lot of people.

 ## Fundamentals